Thaer83/EHGS-Logo-Classification/README.md

 For detailed information on setting up the PyGMO environment, please refer to the [PyGMO documentation](https://esa.github.io/pygmo2/install.html).

 ## Phase 2: Logo Classification
-In this phase, various deep learning models are explored for logo classification using the Flickr-27 dataset.
+In this phase, various deep-learning models are explored for logo classification using the Flickr-27 dataset.
 The models include VGG16 and several state-of-the-art architectures such as ResNet50V2 and MobileNetV2.
+The experiments are conducted in a **Colab environment**, where the necessary libraries are pre-installed, allowing for a seamless and easy setup for running deep learning tasks without the need for local installations.

 ## Phase 3: EHGS for Hyperparameter Tuning
 The final phase focuses on applying the EHGS algorithm to optimize hyperparameters for the VGG16 model, enhancing its performance on the logo classification task.